-“Money, like emotions, is something you must control to keep your life on the right track.”― Lyle Boss
+“Money, like emotions, is something you must control to keep your life on the right track.” – Lyle Boss & Dave Anderson

 This is a great example of what happens when greed takes over and teaches you hard lessons.
-Frank retired in 1999 and at that time, interest rates were much higher than they are today.
-Our firm was able to secure a Multi-Year-Fixed Interest Annuity that paid 6% for ten years.
+Frank retired in 1999, and at that time, interest rates were much higher than they are today.
+As a result, our firm secured a Multi-Year-Fixed Interest Annuity that paid 6% for ten years.

 Frank and his wife, Alice, were elated not to risk any of his retirement savings at risk.
 They were tired of the ups and downs they had experienced for many years.
 She often told me that the stock market scared her to death.